 Pigmented contact cheilitis is an irritant or allergic reaction to an allergen in contact with the lips that results in brown-black discolouration of the lip(s).
 Cheilitis is the medical term for inflamed lips.

 The reported causes of pigmented allergic contact cheilitis include:

-- Hair dye – applied to the moustache, due to para-phenylene diamine (PPD)
+- Hair dye – when applied to the moustache, and due to para-phenylene diamine (PPD) found in hair dye

-- Green tea – green tea may contain relatively high levels of nickel, a common cause of allergic contact dermatitsi
+- Green tea – green tea may contain relatively high levels of nickel, a common cause of allergic contact dermatitis

 There has also been a case report of pigmented contact cheilitis due to a lipstick that was presumed to be irritant rather than allergic as patch testing was negative.

 Given the allergen/irritant sources are common but pigmented contact cheilitis is rare, it is proposed that there is also some, as yet unidentified, predisposing patient factor.

 What are the clinical features of pigmented contact chelitis?